A. Schema format details

 node

-This tag has special meaning and requires
+This tag has special meaning and requires special handling by tools.

 rooted